kaazing/gateway/doc/internal-network/p_network_addresses.md

 <a name="nextstep"></a>Next Step
 --------------------------------

-You have configured ${the.gateway} on an internal network.
+You have configured the Gateway on an internal network.
 For more information about Gateway administration, see the [documentation](../index.md).

 Notes
 -----